zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     systemctl start ntpd
     ```

 1. Restore the LNet configuration (file name may vary, depending on how LNet was configured and any customization that may have been carried out).
-The following example assumes that the server has a configuration that was created by Integrated Manager for Lustre\*:
+The following example assumes that the server has a configuration that was created by Integrated Manager for Lustre:

     ```bash
     cp $HOME/bck-`hostname`-*/etc/modprobe.d/iml_lnet_module_parameters.conf /etc/modprobe.d/.